-Thesis 1: Up until this point critiques of activism have tended to focus upon the characteristics of activists that we find reprehensible.
-5 Thesis 2: Activism constructs a symbolic terrain of en- gagement in a conceptual space, one defined by a politics of complaint fused with an injunction to act against problems defined in a completely despatial- ized way 6 rent impasse, where attempts to transcend activism replicate the same formation but through actions of 7 greater magnitude 7 sense.
-8 Thesis 5: To define the enemy in an immediate and ma- terial sense means moving beyond hatred or rejec- tion into a posture of hostility, or an immediate an- tagonism, in this case hostility in relation to policing g.
-9 Thesis 6: This move into hostility requires a reattachment of action to the space and time of the act, the imme- diate and material tactical terrain formed by conflict .
-10
+Thesis 1: Up until this point critiques of activism have tended to focus upon the characteristics of ac- tivists that we find reprehensible.
+5 Thesis 2: Activism constructs a symbolic terrain of engagement in a conceptual space, one defined by a politics of complaint fused with an injunc- tion to act against problems defined in a com- pletely despatialized way 6 Thesis 3: It is this formation that has led us to our current impasse, where attempts to tran- scend activism replicate the same formation but through actions of greater magnitude 7 Thesis 4: To overcome the impasse is not a question of moving past complaint into other forms of symbolic action against despatialized enemies, but of defining the enemy in an immediate and material sense 8 Thesis 5: To define the enemy in an immediate and material sense means moving beyond hatred or rejection into a posture of hostility, or an im- mediate antagonism, in this case hostility in re- lation to policing.
+9 Thesis 6: This move into hostility requires a reattach- ment of action to the space and time of the act, the immediate and material tactical terrain formed by conflict 10

-Thesis 7: The reattachment of action to the immediate and material separates the question of strategy/ fighting from the question of why we fight, from the terrain understood conceptually 12 Thesis 8: This realignment is the move from activism to insurgency 14 Thesis 9: Insurgency is not something that can be defined in itself, except as an immediate and material en- gagement of hostility toward an immediate enemy within a context of warfare.
-16 another outside of the immediacy of engagement.
+Thesis 7: The reattachment of action to the immedi- ate and material separates the question of strat- egy/fighting from the question of why we fight, from the terrain understood conceptually 12 Thesis 8: This realignment is the move from activism to insurgency.
+14 Thesis 9: Insurgency is not something that can be de- fined in itself, except as an immediate and ma- terial engagement of hostility toward an imme- diate enemy within a context of warfare.
+16 of the means and dynamics of engagement to specific terrains with which they evolve in parallel; the need to move beyond activism and into insurgency, an immediate engagement with the enemy in the context of warfare.
+But, as we make this move we have to be careful not to fall into the trap of defining insurgency as a thing, as some abstract object, as a series of tactics, as necessarily one thing or another outside of the immediacy of engagement.
 Insurgency is neither violent nor not, neither symmetrical nor not, neither armed nor unarmed.
 Insurgency is not a thing to be thought, but a form of engagement which plays out in a hostility toward the enemy, and reveals itself in a posture toward the war that finds us, wherever we are, in our everyday lives.